mzdachuizhang/RoboSim-Verification-Examples/README.md

 This repository gives RoboSim Verification Example Library information.

-Now, we present the following five examples, includeing : **2_Controllers**, **FootBot**, **Square**, **Transporter**, **Alpha Algorithm**.
+Now, we present the following five examples, includeing : `FootBot`, `Alpha Algorithm`, `Square`, `Transporter`, `2 Controllers`.

-The RoboSim model (files with the.rst suffix, and the file "representations.aird") and the corresponding UPPAAL model (files in the directory "uppaal_gen" with .xml suffix) can be found in corresponding folders.
+The RoboSim model (files with the `.rst` suffix, and the file `representations.aird`) and the corresponding UPPAAL model (files in the directory `uppaal_gen` with `.xml` suffix) can be found in corresponding folders.
 Images of the model can also be found in the folder.
-Note that the file "representations.aird" can be open as graphic model in RoboTool*.
+Note that the file `representations.aird` can be open as graphic model in RoboTool*.

 Next, we will introduce these models briefly, and present their verification results.

 ## FootBot